nhthieu/nhthieu.github.io/src/content/blog/tech-stack.md

   draft: false
 ---

 I've been wanting to build a personal website for a while now.
 I've had a few attempts in the past, though they were all short-lived and eventually taken down.
 I think the main reason for this was that I really didn't have a clear idea of what I wanted to do with it.
-I tried to design the website around a particular theme, but I would always get bored of it after a while (I suck at design by the way).
+I tried to design the website around a particular theme, but I would always get bored of it after a while (I suck at design btw).

 This website was supposed to be a side project to put in my resume, in order to develop my skillset and enhance my knowledge, plus I'm pretty free at the time of building the website.
 However, I decided to take it more seriously and actually put in the time to build and maintain it, and hopefully it will become something that I can be proud of.